keygen-sh/union_of/README.md

 As is expected, you will need to pay close attention to performance and ensure your tables are indexed well.
 We have tried to make the underlying `UNION` queries as efficient as possible, but please open an issue or PR if you are encountering a performance issue that is caused by this gem.
+But good indexing will go a long way.

 We use Postgres in production, but we do not actively use MySQL or MariaDB, so there may be performance issues we are unaware of.
 If you stumble upon issues,